-Applying to university is a huge step for anyone but if you have been in care, you may have extra questions or concerns.
-Nicola Turner, Policy Adviser at UCAS explains how – and why – you can tell universities about your care background.
+Applying to university is a huge step for anyone but if you have been in care, you may have additional questions about applying or studying.
+Nicola Turner, Senior Fair Access Adviser at UCAS explains how – and why – you can tell universities about your care background.

 When it comes to completing your UCAS application, you will notice a question asking if you have been in care.
 If you have seen this question and don’t understand why we ask for this information, or feel worried about sharing it, you’re not alone.

 Some students ask if this will affect the way their application is assessed, and others tell us they don’t want anyone to know about their past because they want a fresh start.
 These are completely understandable concerns, and I hope that the following information will reassure you that ticking the box is a positive move.

 Reason 1: Your chosen universities and colleges use this information to connect you to the support you are entitled to.

 If you have spent time in care, you are entitled to a range of practical support in higher education, if you want it.
 This might be support through your application (e.g. events to help you with your transition to university), financial assistance (such as bursaries), year-round accommodation, or help to manage your health and wellbeing.
 In some cases, there are peer networks where you can meet others from similar backgrounds who understand your circumstances and can offer support.
 Many universities even have someone in their student support team dedicated to helping care-experienced students – from the moment they send their application right through to graduation.